 Create a product that would improve the health of an obese patient.
 Go through the problem, solution, product design, product development, product launch, and product rollout strategy.
-Include a research allocation plan because there is a $50,000 budget, and who I would put on the team.
+Include a research allocation plan because there is a $50,000 budget and put on the team.

-That is a lot for someone to put together especially in such a short amount of time, and they are looking for lots of information.
+PG: That is a lot for someone to put together, especially in such a short amount of time, and they are looking for lots of information.
 How far have you gotten so far?

-I decided that the problem I am going to try and solve is that there is too much information out there for patients to figure out what the right plan is for them.
+Candidate: I decided that the problem I am going to solve is that there is too much information out there for patients to figure out the right plan.
 I created an app to connect patients to dieticians directly through text.

 This is the basic version.
 Eventually, I want to make it so that people could share pictures of their food for others to comment on, like a chat forum.

-It is not a chatbot because there would be real people on the other end.
-The reason it can not be through simple text messages is that with dieticians, it has to be HIPAA compliant.
+Candidate: It is not a chatbot because there would be real people on the other end.
+The reason it cannot be through simple text messages is that with dieticians, it has to be HIPAA compliant.

 The app would work, but you would still need the website because some people might find it easier to go onto their computer at home.
 In terms of convenience, the most convenient place might be your home.

-I have worked more on web-based products, so I struggle with the budgeting.
-How sort of timeline should I give for creating something like this?
+Candidate: I have worked more on web-based products, so I struggle with budgeting.
+What sort of timeline should I give for creating something like this?

 A need-to-have feature would be the ability to chat with a dietician.
 A should-have feature would be the ability to choose your dietician.

-So the “need” feature would just assign whoever is available, and the “should” would let them choose their dietician from a list?
+Candidate: So, the “need” feature would assign whoever is available, and the “should” would let them choose their dietician from a list?

 - Here is what the solution is.